Metric#

 Calculation occurs only after both $metric_<name>_key and $metric_<name>_value have been set.

-In this case, the value stored in $metric_<name> becomes equal to the new key=value pair.
+In this case, the value stored in $metric_<name> becomes equal to the key together with the newly calculated metric value, in the key=value format.

 The value in $metric_<name>_key represents the last key specified via variables.